MrIkso/MGSHDFix/README.md

 2. Extract the contents of the release zip into your game folder.
    - (e.g., `steamapps\common\MGS2` or `steamapps\common\MGS3` for Steam.)
 3. Set both "Internal Resolution" & "Internal Upscaling" to Default / Original in the game's launcher.
 (Resolution is entirely handled by MGSHDFix.)
+4. Launch the MGSHDFix Config Tool (in the game's /plugins folder) to generate a settings file if you're installing the mod for the first time.

 ### Steam Deck/Linux Additional Instructions